 The only requirement is to set the PayloadCommsHost field to the URL that the target will be connecting to.
 Payloads will be generated using this URL.

 Once this is done open two terminal windows and in one run:

 On launch the C2 server will generate various payloads and log their use and locations in the output.
 Once an Implant has been created, commands can then be issued from the Implant-Handler, and their response will be displayed in the C2 server output.

 Keep In Touch¶

 For all the latest news and features, or for the latest documentation and support check out the PoshC2 GitHub page or find us below:

-Find us on Slack - poshc2.slack.com (Send email to labs below to be added to slack channel)
+Find us on Slack - poshc2.slack.com (Send an email to labs below to be added to slack channel).

 Find us on Email - email@example.com.

 We actively encourage the industry to contribute and would want nothing less for PoshC2, be it pull requests, reporting bugs or new ideas.
 There is no such thing as a stupid question or bad idea.